-3.3.2 Coding standard
+3.3.2 Coding standard and linting the code

 The code should follow PEP-8 coding guidelines and should be formatted using black code formatter.

 To check the code quality, you can use flake8, the recommended plugins are listed in .pre-commit-config. yaml and its configuration is placed in setup.cfg.